Assistance programs in Carlisle and Cumberland County Pennsylvania.

 Charities also give free basic needs items to struggling families in Cumberland County, such as school supplies, Christmas toys from Angel Tree, winter coats and other goods.
 In addition, counseling and advice is stressed in the county.
 There are agencies that can help families pay their credit card bills or auto loans, or find a job or gain new skills.
-Other aid is extensive (as noted below) and includes everything from free/affordable day care to applications to emergency food stamps as well as free hot meals.
+Other financial assistance is extensive (as noted below) and includes everything from free/affordable day care to applications to emergency food stamps as well as free hot meals.

-Get assistance for heating bills
+Get financial assistance for heating bills

 One option for residents is the federally funded Low-Income Home Energy Assistance Program (LIHEAP).
 People can apply to this program beginning in November of each year.
 The LIHEAP program provides free cash grants to help low to middle income households pay for their home heating fuel and bills during the wintertime.
 You need to apply at the Community Action Commission (phone (717) 232-2408).